Vacation Bible School

 Earlier this spring, the person who had been running the bible school program for several years had some other summertime commitments (involving her certification for another unrelated religious education program) which made running VBS at the same time just too much on her plate all at once.
 Although she committed herself to assisting with VBS (she still took a lead role in the planning and promotion, but just wasn’t the program director in name), another church friend of ours was asked and accepted the responsibility to run things.
 Her husband and my wife work together at the same company and we are all social friends of sorts — so she asked my wife if we would like to help with a couple of the presentation themes.
 Knowing my love for being involved, our history of being drawn together through adult parish retreat ministry, and my past efforts with religious education, my wife agreed to help and said she would ask me also.
 She was not directly aware of my reasons for stepping down from teaching 13 years ago since we were not yet dating at the time.
 My wife had already committed herself, but I was not tremendously enthusiastic about the prospect.
 Rather than come right out and say that, I more or less kept silent as the “think it over and get back to me with a decision” time passed by.

-So as the time drew closer to needing an answer, and I remained wishy-washy — not really wanting to do it, but not wanting to disappoint and say “NO” either — somehow, I’m still not exactly sure how, a “YES” response was transmitted from me to my wife and passed along up the channels.
+So as the time to commit drew closer and I remained wishy-washy — not really wanting to do it, but not wanting to disappoint and say “NO” either — somehow, I’m still not exactly sure how, a “YES” response was transmitted from me to my wife and passed along up the channels.
 I was quite relieved to later find out that my wife and I could work together as a team rather than be split up each at different stations with different responsibilities.

-Our particular VBS station dealt with Bible stories and scriptural themes which help to illustrate the over-riding theme for the night.
-Because each night had a different “living the Bible” experience, we had to make wholesale prop and theming changes each night in preparation of the next day’s lesson.
+Our particular VBS station dealt with Bible stories and scriptural themes which helped to illustrate the over-riding theme for each night.
+The kids were split up into several groups and would rotate among the different rooms, so we ended up presenting our material four times each night to four different groups.
+Because each night had a different “living the Bible” experience, we had to make wholesale prop and theming changes at the end of each night in preparation for the next day’s lesson.
 Upon seeing what did and did not work with the kids during the first session Sunday evening, and upon additional review of the rest of the program guide, my wife and I realized that we had a lot of additional prop and theming work to do in our room over the next several days.
 So Sunday night at 11:30 p.m. — when I would normally be bedding down for the night (especially knowing that I had to be in court bright and early Monday morning), instead I found myself walking around our local WalMart with a cartful of necessary items we had overlooked the first time around.

 In re-creating some of the bible stories or images, we have a pre-written script to follow, with some ad-libbing thrown in for variety.
 My role has generally been that of the helper while my wife presents the main content.
 My job that first night was to pretend that the lights in our room weren’t working.
 I had to lead the kids to believe that I was trying to track down the problem while my wife continued on with the lesson.
 I would then return to the room at key points with different artificial lighting solutions (first little battery operated flicker candles, then mini flashlights, etc.) So MOST of my time was spent outside of the room with very little interaction with the kids — just listening from the hallway for my audible cues to enter the room with my lighting options.